azzam2912/pegon-ui/src/componentPage/WikiPage/Scripts/chamic.md

 ## Writing System
-The Buhid writing system consists of **independent consonants**, **independent vowels**, and **dependent vowels**
+The Cham writing system consists of **independent consonants**, **medial consonants**, **final consonants**, **independent vowels**, and **dependent vowels**

 * Independent consonants by default are followed by the "a" vowel.
-For example ᝇ  by itself would be read as "da".
+For example ꨆ  by itself would be read as "ka".
+* Medial consonants are consonants that are placed in between another consonant and a vowel to form a consonant cluster.
+For example, ꨆꨴ would be read as kra and not kara, as it uses the medial ra, therefore it also silences the previous ka.
+* Final consonants are consonants that are placed usually at the end of a word as virama (vowel killer) does not exist in this script.
+There are in general two types of final consonants, letters and diacritics.
+Final consonants in the form of a diacritic are usually used on loan words, while native words use the letter form.
 * Independent vowels are vowels that can stand by itself.
 It is used when writing a syllable that consists of only one vowel and no consonant.
-For example, "*ika*" would be written as ᝁᝃ.
+For example, "*ika*" would be written as ꨁꨆ.
 * Dependent vowels are vowels that cannot stand on its own.
 Usually it is attached to a consonant in order to function.
-For example, bi would be written as ᝋᝒ.
+For example, bi would be written as ꨝꨪ.

 ### Independent Consonants :